nupsea/book-mate/README.md

 > Update .env with your OPENAI_API_KEY

-Build and start all services (PostgreSQL, Qdrant, UI)
+Build and start all services (PostgreSQL, Qdrant, Phoenix, UI)

 ```zsh
 make build